FreeRet: MLLMs as Training-Free Retrievers: Related Work

 \paragraph{Training-based Retrieval with MLLMs.} Early multimodal retrieval has largely relied on CLIP-style dual encoders~\citep{CLIP,SigLIP,Eva-clip}, yet this paradigm faces two core challenges.
 First, text encoders struggle with long or compositional inputs that demand fine-grained reasoning.
 Second, the unimodal design prevents robust handling of interleaved content, limiting applications such as composed image retrieval~\citep{vo2019composing}.
 To address these shortcomings, recent work repurposes MLLMs as retrieval backbones, treating MLLMs as universal encoders, and fine-tunes them with contrastive learning.
 Within this framework, researchers have explored a spectrum of techniques, ranging from hard negative mining~\citep{UniME,ABC,Llave,QQMM-Embed} and modality-aware sampling~\citep{Puma,UNITE} to reinforcement learning~\citep{MAPLE} and joint optimization with generative objectives~\citep{VladVA,CAFe}.
 Parallel lines of work focus on curating large-scale mixed-modality corpora~\citep{GME,MMRet,mmE5,IDMR}, designing broad evaluation suites~\citep{MM-Embed,VLM2Vec,MIEB}, training rerankers~\citep{MM-R5}, and building end-to-end pipelines that combine embedding with reranking~\citep{MM-Embed,LamRA,DeKR}.
 Despite these advances, training-based approaches retain fundamental bottlenecks.
 They demand massive multimodal datasets and expensive re-training whenever a new backbone or modality configuration is introduced.
 More importantly, models optimized for one benchmark~(\eg MMEB) often transfer poorly to others~(\eg MIEB), exposing weak generalization without benchmark-specific supervision.
+For video-centric understanding, prior work has also pursued efficient online video understanding with persistent event memory~\citep{zeng2026streamforest}.